chhavx1618/agro-assist/README.md

 ## How it works

-Sensors are deployed throughout your field and on the soil to measure the values of moisture, temperature, humidity, pH and more.
+Sensors are deployed throughout your field and on the soil to measure the levels of moisture, temperature, humidity, pH and more.
 These values are shared with you, the user, who can make decisions accordingly, keeping the best outcomes in mind.
-Our system also gives you recommendations basede on the overall health of the plants or soils that we have detected.
+Our system also gives you recommendations based on the overall health of the plants or soil that we have detected.

 ## Screen shots